vsrinivas/fuchsia/docs/best-practices/update_channel_usage_policy.md

-# Fuchsia Channel Usage Policy
+# Fuchsia Update Channel Usage Policy

 This document codifies the policy for using *Update Channel* information in Fuchsia.